yoannmoinet/nipplejs/index.md

 - each new touch triggers a new direction.
 - **cannot** be multitouch.

+### `options.restJoystick` defaults to true
+Reset the joystick's position when it enters the rest state.

 ### `options.restOpacity` defaults to 0.5
 The opacity to apply when the joystick is in a rest position.